Trees in Hiroshima

 41 Yoshino Cherry

-41. Yoshino Cherry (Cerasus × Yedoensis 'Somei-Yoshino') 7-1 Hijiyamacho, Minami-ku, Hiroshima-shi
+41. Yoshino Cherry (Cerasus × yedoensis 'Somei-Yoshino') 7-1 Hijiyamacho, Minami-ku, Hiroshima-shi

 7-1 Hijiyamacho, Minami-ku, Hiroshima-shi

-Specie(s): Cerasus × Yedoensis 'Somei-Yoshino'
+Specie(s): Cerasus × yedoensis 'Somei-Yoshino'

 Distance from the hypocenter: 1800m